All Episodes

 Guest host Brian Mudd fills in for Sean and kicks off the show with a celebration for the fraternity brothers who made headlines protecting the American flag from anti-Israeli protestors.
 Country star John Rich stops by to share news about his celebratory concert, "Flagstock", which celebrates these students with a free concert!See omnystudio.com/listener for privacy information.

-We got Joe Biden, who's still a president of the United States, so that's kind of working against us.
+We got Joe Biden who's still president of the United States.

-And let's see, check high inflation that's re-accelerating.
+And let's see, check, high inflation that's re-accelerating.

-So, yes, the Fed is going to continue to keep interest rates really high.
+So yes, the Fed is going to continue to keep interest rates really high.

 That happened this week.

-Hope Hicks now.
+Hope Hicks now?

 Hope Hicks?

-Former Trump aide communications director.
+Former Trump aid communications director.

 I mean, that thing just continues to unravel for the prosecution.